Azure/azure-docs-sdk-java/docs-ref-services/preview/messaging-eventhubs-checkpointstore-blob-readme.md

 Both offset & sequence number refer to the position of an event within a partition.
 You can think of them as a client-side cursor.
 The offset is a byte numbering of the event.
 The offset/sequence number enables an event consumer (reader) to specify a point in the event stream from which they want to begin reading events.
-You can specify the a timestamp such that you receive events that were enqueued only after the given timestamp.
-Consumers are responsible for storing their own offset values outside of the Event Hubs service.
+You can specify the timestamp such that you receive events that were enqueued only after the given timestamp.
+Consumers are responsible for storing their own offset values outside the Event Hubs service.
 Within a partition, each event includes an offset, sequence number, and the timestamp of when it was enqueued.

 ## Examples